statisticsnorway/dapla-metadata-explorer/README.md

 * General refactoring (smaller functions, code smells, etc.)
 * Table pagination (or table data based on which user is logged in)
 * Conveniently show the number of instances of a domain (requires updates to backend)
-* Horizontal scrolling of the table
+* Horizontal scrolling of the domain tables